 In 1981, a symposium for women writers, including Audre Lorde, Adrienne Rich and Dr. Gloria Joseph, was held at the College of the Virgin Islands on St. Croix.
 This event had an inspirational effect on the women who attended.
 They participated in a discussion on the need for proactive solutions to the growing problem of violence against women in the Territory.
-A group of the attendees began meeting regularly as a result of that discussion, across their kitchen tables at first.
-They agreed to begin with the basics: offer support to survivors in crisis.
-Volunteers started going to hospitals and police stations to meet with rape victims.
+A group of the attendees began meeting regularly as a result of that discussion, across kitchen tables at first.
+They agreed to begin with the basics: helping victims and survivors in crisis.
+One of the first steps was to conduct a workshop for volunteer advocates.
+This would give them the tools to offer support without judgment to rape victims at police stations and hospitals.

 WCSC’s Mission in the Community

-These women’s efforts became the basis for a movement that evolved into this organization, dedicated to ending violence in the community, and assisting victims and survivors to heal and become empowered.
+These women’s efforts became the basis for a grassroots movement, which evolved into this organization dedicated to ending violence in the community, and assisting victims and survivors to heal and become empowered.
 We are now a multicultural, tax-exempt nonprofit organization comprised of a large group of volunteers, members, staff and a board of directors.
 All of our services are free, confidential and available in English and Spanish.

-Over the years our mission has been expanded to meet the changing needs of the community, including offering assistance to all crime victims—women, children and men—especially victims of domestic violence, sexual assault, dating violence and stalking:
+Over the years our mission has been expanded to meet the changing needs of the community, including offering assistance to all crime victims and survivors—women, children and men, and especially victims of domestic violence, sexual assault, dating violence and stalking:

-- 24-hour crisis intervention, one-on-one counseling and other supportive services available for victims
+- 24-hour crisis intervention, one-on-one counseling and other supportive services offered

-- Emergency shelter for female victims of domestic violence, rape, dating violence and stalking, and their children at Sojourner House
+- Emergency shelter for female victims and survivors of domestic violence, rape, dating violence and stalking, and their children at Sojourner House

 - Therapeutic counseling, transitional housing and other supportive services to assist survivors with healing